navfit99/navfit99-js/README.md

 ### Is NAVFITOnline associated with the U.S. Government?
 NO.

+### What is your relation to the U.S. Government?
+I am an active duty service member in the U.S. Navy. **This project is currently a personal project and has NO relation to the U.S. Government.**

 ### Is there a warranty for NAVFITOnline? what license is there?
 NO. NAVFITOnline is released under MIT License with attribution required.